TomiPerrando/Jupyter-Movie-Gross-Analysis/README.md

 Python libraries **Pandas**, **NumPy** and **Seaborn** were used to process and visualize the data on a simple and dynamic way.

-Here are some previews, check the notebook for more detail!
+### Here is a little sneak peek, check the notebook for more detail!

 ![enter image description here](Images/Preview.png)